Nelson Velazquez Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- Gipson-Long (1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched) makes the start for the Tigers, his fourth of the season.

-- In his last time out on Saturday, the right-hander went five innings against the Oakland Athletics, giving up one earned run while surrendering four hits.
+- The lefty's most recent appearance came on Friday against the Oakland Athletics, when he went seven scoreless innings while allowing two hits.

-- The 25-year-old has an ERA of 2.40, with 12 strikeouts per nine innings, in three games this season.
-Opponents are hitting .185 against him.
+- The 26-year-old has put up an ERA of 2.95, with 11.1 strikeouts per nine innings, in 14 games this season.
+Opposing hitters have a .201 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.